btrim/dual-obs-setup/index.md

 ## Portable OBS Install

  1. Extract the OBS-Studio-x.y.z-Full-x64.zip that you downloaded into a folder on your system.
-For my examples, I'll be using G:\obs-recording
+For my examples, I'll be using ``G:\obs-recording``
- 2. Browse to bin\64bit in Explorer.
+ 2. Browse to ``g:\obs-recording\bin\64bit`` in Explorer.
- 3. Find obs64.exe in Explorer
+ 3. Find obs64.exe in this folder in Explorer
  4. Right-click obs64.exe and select "Create Shortcut"
  5. (Optional) Rename the shortcut to "obs-recording"
  6. Right-click "obs-recording" shortcut and select properties.